shars07/thecreativecmd/README.md

 # thecreativecmd
-Encourage children to combine artistic and technological skills
+Encouraging children to combine artistic and technological skills